Page one, troops on the move on horseback and on foot

 Price $12.

 Keystone.
 'Sarajevo, Yugoslavia, formerly Austria-Hungary - Scene of murder of Crown Prince which started the flame which engulfed all Europe'.
-Long descriptive text on the back.

 Order #5202.